 Introduction

 High-card hands may seem straightforward, but understanding their rankings and how to play them strategically can give you an edge in poker.
-This guide covers High Card rankings, strategies, and common mistakes to avoid.
-By the end of the blog, you will learn how to play High Card hands effectively, use bluffs, and make decisions based on position and pot odds to improve your poker game.
+This article covers High Card rankings, strategies, and common mistakes to avoid.
+By the end of the article, you will learn how to play High Card hands effectively, use bluffs, and make decisions based on position and pot odds to improve your poker game.
 Let's get started!

 What is The High Card Poker Hand?